 Eisenhower in fiction:

-- Married... with Children has Al Bundy attempting to prove his theory that his neighbor and Rich Idiot with No Day Job Jefferson is actually a spy by challenging him to see which of them could name the most U.S. Presidents.
+- Married... with Children has Al Bundy attempting to prove his theory that his neighbor Jefferson is actually a spy by challenging him to see which of them could name the most U.S. Presidents.
 Jefferson names several, while Al's only response to each is "...Eisenhower".

-- Ike plays a minor role early in Darwyn Cooke's graphic novel DC: The New Frontier, mainly to represent the "old guard" before Kennedy's election at the end.
-He's slightly more prominent in a "special missing chapter" published a few years later, where he conscripts Superman to arrest Batman in a clever parody of Ronald Reagan's role in Batman: The Dark Knight Returns.
+- DC: The New Frontier: Ike plays a minor role, mainly to represent the "old guard" before Kennedy's election at the end.
+He's slightly more prominent in a "special missing chapter" published a few years later, where he conscripts Superman to arrest Batman.

-- As a humourous take on an instance of Name's the Same, his campaign slogan "We like Ike!" was used in Super Smash Bros.
+- His campaign slogan "We like Ike!" was used in Super Smash Bros.
 Brawl to cheer on another guy named Ike.

 - Captain Carrot and His Amazing Zoo Crew! referred to Ike's Earth-C counterpart, General (and presumably 1950s Earth-C US president) Eisenhowler, during Earth-C's version of D-Day, which Zoo Crew team member Fastback was forcibly sent back in time to by the villainous Timekeeper.